code-yeongyu/govenv/README.md

 # govenv
-Govenv: An GOPATH activate maker just like a python virtual env.
+Govenv: A GOPATH activate maker just like a python virtual env.

 # How to use?
 Make sure you have downloaded the source code and build with this command.